kbalog/uis-dat640-fall2020/assignments/A4_errata.md

 and the final test cell comparing the above with baseline retrieval needs no update.

 None of the other test cells in A4 need updating at this time.

+Getting less than 2500 items indexed will not be penalized.
+The tests will be adjusted if necessary.

 ## Field mapping probabilities